Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given : Entry-card issuer type sensor, differentiates visiting doctors from relatives, patients. we have a week's trend.
+  Given : Entry-card issuer type sensor, we have a week's trend.

-  When : Visiting doctor enters.
+  When : day beginning.

-  Then : Sensor identifies as a visiting doctor, issues an entry card, increments visiting-doctor-counter.
-Computes average number of visits.
+  Then : Computes average number of visits per day.
   Reserve parking lots.